What's Coming to Netflix in September 2022

 What’s Coming to Netflix on September 21st

-- DAHMER (Monster: The Jeffrey Dahmer Story) (Limited Series) Netflix Original Series * – Ryan Murphy-produced series on the serial killer who will be played by Evan Peters.
+- DAHMER (Monster: The Jeffrey Dahmer Story) (Limited Series) Netflix Original Series * – Ryan Murphy-produced series on the serial killer who Evan Peters will play.

 - Designing Miami (Season 1) Netflix Original Series – Reality series starring husband and wife duo Eilyn and Rya Jimenz designing stunning houses.